 Submissions may include essays, stories, poetry, music, visual art — we are open to any medium that we can add to the website.

-- Any photos or images of artwork should be hi-resolution .jpg images with a minimum width of 1980 pixels.
+- Images/Photo Essays: Any photos or images of artwork should be hi-resolution .jpg images with a minimum width of 1980 pixels.

-- If you are submitting any recorded video or audio material, please contact us at email@example.com for technical options.
+- Video and Audio Essays: If you are interested in submitting recorded video or audio, please contact us to discuss technical details.

 First, propose your idea by emailing firstname.lastname@example.org.
 Include: